S3B4S/generator-essentials/README.md

 ### Generating the project
 1. Create a new directory that contains your project, this is the root directory.

-2. Navigate inside this directory from terminal.
+2. Navigate inside this directory from terminal (Node terminal recommended).

 3. Run `yo essentials`.